Top 7 Health Benefits of Apple Cider Vinegar, Backed By Science

 What is apple cider vinegar and why is it so popular?
 Below we look at 7 health benefits that this special fermented juice provides.

 Apple cider vinegar has been in use for hundreds of years to treat coughs and infections.
-Today, apple cider vinegar is heralded as a weight loss aid, acid reflux remedy and much more.
+Today, apple cider vinegar is used as a weight loss aid, acid reflux remedy and much more.

 What is apple cider vinegar?

-Apple cider vinegar is apple juice that has been fermented a couple of times.
-Crushed apples are blended with yeast, sugar, or any other carbohydrate.
-After a few days, natural bacteria and yeasts ferment the juice, converting the carbohydrates into alcohol.
-Following this, a second fermentation process converts the alcohol into acetic acid.
+Apple cider vinegar is made from apple juice that undergoes two fermentation processes.
+Crushed apples are mixed with yeast, sugar, or other carbohydrates.
+Over several days, natural bacteria and yeast ferment the juice, turning the carbohydrates into alcohol.
+In the second fermentation, the alcohol is converted into acetic acid, which gives apple cider vinegar its characteristic tang.

 Apple cider vinegar health